dmatrix/genai-cookbook/README.md

 * [An Exploratory Tour of Retrieval Augmented Generation (RAG) Paradigm](https://medium.com/@2twitme/an-exploratory-tour-of-retrieval-augmented-generation-rag-paradigm-3940c1947d27)

 ## Environment files
-Since I use use either OpenAI, Anthropic, or Anyscale Endpoints, I provide three environment template files: *env_anyscale_template*, *env_anthropic_template*, and *env_openai_template*.
+Since I use either OpenAI, Anthropic, or Anyscale Endpoints, I provide three environment template files: *env_anyscale_template*, *env_anthropic_template*, and *env_openai_template*.
 Add your keys and model name to either of the files and copy the file to **.env** to the top-level directory.
 To migrate any OpenAI code to Anyscale Endpoints, use this [simple guide](https://docs.endpoints.anyscale.com/guides/migrate-from-openai/).
 For the most part, the migration is seamless.

 Also, you'll require some Python libraries.
 Use `pip install -r requirements.txt` to install them.